 Title: Exceptional Cambrian Fossils from Utah: A Window into the Age of Trilobites by Val G. Gunther, Richard A. Robison and Loren E. Babcock

 Review: I’m not going to pretend that I know a lot about the subject of trilobite fossils in Utah, as it’s not really a subject I have spent extensive time reading about, but I will say that the layout of this book is excellent.
 One of the things I need when reading about fossils is a lot of photos to provide context as to what exactly I’m looking at and to help me interpret what the creature or plant is that I’m looking at.
 This book does just that.
 If you want to go trilobite hunting in Utah, I would highly recommend this book.

 Title: Fossils by Cyril Walker and David Ward

 Review: With the fossil record stretching back billions of years, there is no way that a single book can cover it all, but I do think that looking at many photos of fossils can help you to develop an eye for them in the field and this book does just that.
 It’s a beginners book, and we all need to start somewhere and for me at the time I got this it was helpful, but for the identification of fossils you will want a book for your geographic area.

 Title: Fossils of the World: A Comprehensive, Practical Guide to Collecting and Studying Fossils by V. Turek

-Review: I have found this book to be very helpful being that fossils are somewhat of a side interest for me and I do not dedicate large amounts of time to the subject like I do with rocks and minerals.
-Its full of large color photos and many line drawings, the layout of the book is very similar to another title I have Minerals of the World by Rudolf Duda which makes looking up different fossils easy.
-When I purchased this book in 2021 I got it used for $3.95 and it was worth every penny.
-I would highly recommend this title if your are just getting to the world of fossil.
+Review: I have found this book to be very helpful, being that fossils are somewhat of a side interest for me and I do not dedicate large amounts of time to the subject like I do with rocks and minerals.
+It’s full of large color photos and many line drawings, the layout of the book is very similar to another title I have Minerals of the World by Rudolf Duda which makes looking up different fossils easy.
+When I purchased this book in 2021 I got it used for $3.95, and it was worth every penny.
+I would highly recommend this title if you are just getting to the world of fossils.